Frequently Asked Questions

 Sliding Scale: If worry about cost is standing between you and your entering counseling, I encourage you to give me a call so we can talk it over.
 It is important to me that people who want the work have access to it.
 If you feel ready and motivated about giving counseling a try, we can usually find a session fee that we are both okay with.

-A word about insurance: Most insurance companies allow a modest "Usual and Customary Rate" (UCR) as the most a provider can charge for services.
-If your insurance company allows a UCR of $60/hr. and requires you to pay a $50 co-pay, the insurance company is paying only $10/hr.
-Insurance companies often restrict the number of sessions allowed, demand a great deal of paperwork, and require a significant amount of personal information about you to be shared with them.
+A word about insurance: Insurance companies often restrict the number of sessions allowed, demand a great deal of paperwork, and require a significant amount of personal information about you to be shared with them.
 Insurance coverage also typically requires a diagnosis, which will become a permanent part of your medical record.
-So, it's worth considering whether or not to use your insurance.
-If you do have insurance, but would prefer not to use it for counseling, I will work with you on an out-of-pocket rate to match the UCR your policy allows.
+So it's worth considering whether or not to use your insurance.
+If you have insurance, but would prefer not to use it for counseling and cannot afford the full fee, we will discuss what fee level and frequency of sessions could work well for us both.

 How long does therapy take?

 Well, that depends on several things.
 You may experience the relief you're looking for in as little as 2 or 3 sessions.
 Or you might decide to come for a couple of months, take a break, and come back later for further work.
 The nature of some issues is such that it may take a few months, a year, or more to reach a resolution you feel satisfied with.
 Some people re-enter therapy throughout their lives, because they find ways to grow in this process they haven't found in other modalities.
-It all depends on the depth and complexity of change you're seeking, the level of your motivation, how much work you want to do at this particular time.
+It all depends on the depth and complexity of change you're seeking, the level of your motivation, and how much work you want to do at this particular time.
+We will work together to determine the best course of therapy for you.

 If counseling is providing you with support as you go through a particularly challenging transition or experience, you may only want to schedule sessions till the intensity subsides.
-If faced with more chronic difficulties, you may have a few sessions that equip you with new tactics to help you cope better, or you may stay longer to see how you can change your situation, your relationship to your situation, or both.
+If you are faced with more lasting difficulties, resolving "unfinished business" from your past, or revamping long-standing patterns of thoughts and behaviors, our work together may last longer.
+We will always be looking into how you can change your situation, your relationship to your situation, or both.

 The most important thing for you to know is that the decision of how long to be in therapy is always yours.
-We can talk it over, and I will offer you my recommendations if you want them, but you make the decision to continue or to end your therapy.
+We can talk it over, and I will offer you my recommendations if you want them, but you make the decision to continue with, take a hiatus from, or end your therapy.

 If you'd like to suggest a question for this page, email me at: